With the Gateway gunicorn process and daemons stopped, run the following command to apply migrations to the Gateway’s store:

 $ ETCDCTL_API=2 etcdctl --endpoints $ROK_COMPOSER_ETCD_ENDPOINT rm -r /epochs

 The epoch update steps may take a while, depending on the number of existent maps/chocks.
 Afterwards, all maps/chocks in the cluster will have a valid epoch in the v3 store, which will both protect new maps/chocks while a GC instance is running, and will work as a map/chock CA cache.
-From this point on, one is allowed to perform garbage collection again.
+From this point on, you are allowed to perform garbage collection again.

-For Rok deployments where composer runs in local mode, the epoch update step can be compacted into:
+For Rok deployments where composer runs in local mode, you can compact the epoch update step into:

 $ rok-composer-tool epoch-update --all

-Still, garbage collection should not be performed before both node upgrade and epoch update have been completed.
+Still, you should not perform garbage collection before both node upgrade and epoch update have been completed.

 While the epoch update is not vital to avoid data corruption, since the GC will not collect any maps/chocks without an epoch, it is advisable, so that it takes just one GC run to collect the maps/chocks eligible for deletion.

-To speedup the epoch update process, one can run
+To speedup the epoch update process, you can run

 starting the upgrade steps, to collect any useless maps/chocks that would